kubernetes/kops/docs/aws.md

 AmazonVPCFullAccess
 ```

-If you already have a functioning AWS cli envrionment, you can create the kops user by doing the following:
+You can create a kops IAM user from the command line using the following:

 ```bash
 aws iam create-group --group-name kops